-Dr. Beverly-Jean Daniel is an Assistant Professor in the School of Child and Youth Care at Toronto Metropolitan University.
-She holds a Ph.D. in Sociology and Equity Studies in Education (OISE/University of Toronto), a Masters in Counselling Psychology (University of Toronto), and a Bachelor of A...
+I am an associate professor in the School of Child and Youth Care at Toronto Metropolitan University.
+I hold a PhD in Sociology and Equity Studies in Education (OISE/University of Toronto), a Masters in Counselling Psychology (University of Toronto), and a Bachelor of Arts - Honours (York Univers...

 Click to Expand >>

-Dr. Beverly-Jean Daniel is an Assistant Professor in the School of Child and Youth Care at Toronto Metropolitan University.
-She holds a Ph.D. in Sociology and Equity Studies in Education (OISE/University of Toronto), a Masters in Counselling Psychology (University of Toronto), and a Bachelor of Arts - Honours (York University).
-She also obtained a Graduate Certificate in Women and Gender Studies from the University of Toronto.
+I am an associate professor in the School of Child and Youth Care at Toronto Metropolitan University.
+I hold a PhD in Sociology and Equity Studies in Education (OISE/University of Toronto), a Masters in Counselling Psychology (University of Toronto), and a Bachelor of Arts - Honours (York University).
+In addition to these, I have also obtained a Graduate Certificate in Women and Gender Studies from the University of Toronto.

-Dr. Daniels has over 25 years of experience in a range of sectors, including education, justice, community-based and not-for-profit organizations.
-She has worked as a front-line therapist with youth and families who have experienced various personal challenges and varying forms of violence.
-She has also provided individual and group-based supports for survivors of sexual and domestic abuse and continues to provide integration, and settlement supports for immigrant and refugee mothers in Etobicoke.
-Her direct service work has also included being a youth counsellor with youth identified as being at risk in Toronto area schools and a counsellor on the adolescent ward of a mental health hospital in Maryland, U.S.A.
+I have over 25 years of experience in a range of sectors including education, justice, community based and not-for profit organizations.
+I have worked as a front line therapist with youth and families who have experienced a range of personal challenges, and experienced varying forms of violence.
+I have also provided individual and group-based supports for survivors of sexual and domestic abuse and continue to provide integration and settlement supports for immigrant and refugee mothers in Etobicoke.
+My direct service work has also included being a youth counsellor with youth identified as being at risk in Toronto area schools and a counsellor on the adolescent ward of a mental health hospital in Maryland, U.S.A.

-In addition to her academic and field-based experiences, Dr. Daniels has worked in diversity training and developing cultural competence programming for over 15 years.
-She has supported school boards, organizational leaders, front-line staff and for-profit organizations to strategically enhance the organizational environment and knowledge and application of diversity-related policies.
-Additionally, she has developed the anti-Black racism curriculum and training material for the City of Toronto's Confronting Anti-Black Racism (CABR) Unit and continues to provide training and consultation for the City.
+In addition to my academic and field based experiences, I have conducted worked in the areas of diversity training and developing cultural competence programming for over 15 years.
+I have provided supports to school boards, organizational leaders, front-line staff and for-profit organizations, to strategically enhance the organizational environment and enhance knowledge and application of diversity related policies.
+Additionally, I have developed the anti-Black racism curriculum and training material for the City of Toronto’s Confronting Anti-Black Racism (CABR) Unit, and continue to provide training and consultation for the City.

-In 2010, she developed a strengths-based student support program called The Bridge, which is the first of its kind in any Canadian college or university.
-The program develops and implements a range of personal, academic and career-related programming aimed at fostering and enhancing academic success in post-secondary institutions amongst students who self-identify as African, Black and Caribbean.
-The program, which has a significant research component, has supported students in transitioning from college to university, increased program completion rates and enhanced their preparation for graduate studies.
+In 2010, I developed a strengths-based student support program called The Bridge which is the first of its kind in any Canadian college or university.
+The program develops and implements a range or personal, academic and career related programming aimed at fostering and enhancing academic success in post-secondary institutions amongst students who self-identify as African, Black and Caribbean.
+The program, which has a significant research component, has supported students in transitioning from college to university, increase program completion rates and enhanced their preparation for graduate studies.

-Dr. Daniels' program of research and scholarship focuses on the factors that foster healthy racial identity development amongst Black children and you,h; the role of anti-oppressive praxis for child and youth care practitioners working with marginalized children and their famili,s; and exploring resilience amongst Black girls in care and those who have aged out of care.
-She also conducts research on Black student engagement and retention in post-secondary institutions and the experiences of high-achieving Black students (HABS).
+My program of research and scholarship focuses on the factors that foster healthy racial identity development amongst Black children and youth; the role of anti-oppressive praxis for child and youth care practitioners working with marginalized children and their families; and exploring resilience amongst Black girls in care and those who have aged out of care.
+I also conduct research on Black student engagement and retention in the post-secondary and the experiences of high achieving Black students (HABS).

 Click to Shrink <<